NatTuck/ntuck-neu/content/2020-09/cs5335/_index.md

 ### Code Copying &amp; Collabaration Policy

-FIXME: Writing libraries. point?

 Copying code and submitting it without proper attribution is strictly prohibited in this class.
 This is plagiarism, which is a serious violation of academic integrity.

-Providing solution code to other students is also strictly prohibited.
+Providing solution code to other student that solves the core challenge of an assignment is also strictly prohibited unless you're working with them on a team project.

-**Details**

- - For solo assignments, you should personally write your code either from scratch or using only the starter code provided in the assignment.
- - For team assignments, your team should do the same.

-**Lecture Notes**

-Lecture notes are *not* starter code, and should not be copied without attribution.
-As long as attribution is provided, there is no penalty for using code from the lecture notes.

 **Collaboration and Attribution**

-Since it's not plagiarism if you provide attribution, as a special exception to these rules, any code sharing with attribution will not be treated as a major offense.

-There is no penalty for copying small snippets of code (a couple of lines) with attribution as long as this code doesn't significantly impact the intended challenge of the assignment.
-This should be in a comment above these lines clearly indicating the source (including author name and URL, if any).

-If you copy a large amount of code with attribution, you won't recieve credit for having completed that portion of the assignment, but there will be no further penalty.
-The attribution must be obvious and clearly indicate both which code it applies to and where it came from.
+Using code written by others *with* appropriate attribution is frequently appropriate.
+Properly attributed code will never be treated as plagarism in this class.

+You are still expected to complete the assignment yourself, which includes writing the solution code to solve the core challenge of the assignment.
+If you submit code with attributions that show that you did not appropriately complete the assignment yourself, you will not recieve credit for that assignment.

 **Posting Code on the Web**